Television violence: Do kids really want violent entertainment?

 And trickster tales are a favorite of hunter-gatherers, who are perhaps the most stubbornly individualistic and egalitarian people in the world.

-To read more about the possible effects of media violence, check out my article about violent video games.
+To read more about the possible effects of media violence, see my article about violent video games.

 For more information about the effects of corporal punishment, see my Parenting Science guide to the research on spanking.